 Many people don’t realize that the average American consumes more than twice the Recommended Dietary Allowance (RDA) of protein, most of it from animal products.
 1,2 Unfortunately, animal-based proteins have been shown to promote faster growth, not only of normal cells but of cancer cells, and have been linked to a variety of cancers as well as heart disease, diabetes, Alzheimer’s disease, and kidney stones.3,4

-Plant foods contain plenty of protein, and a whole-foods, plant-based diet actually provides exactly what’s recommended in terms of protein requirements – about 8-10% of total daily calories from protein.
-This happens naturally when people eat a diet of diverse, whole plant foods – there is no need to count grams of protein!
+Plant foods contain plenty of protein, and a well-planned whole-foods, plant-based diet can easily meet our protein requirements.
 And unlike animal proteins, plant proteins from whole foods are not associated with cancer or other chronic diseases.
 In fact, these foods actually prevent many of the diseases we see today!

 (RELATED: Do Vegans Eat Enough Protein?)